jhpyle/docassemble/_docs/fields.md

 The [`datatype`] of `object` presents the list of choices as a pull-down.
 If you prefer to present the user with radio buttons, set the [`datatype`] to `object_radio`.

-# Terminal screens

-## <a name="sets"></a>Using the `sets` statement to advertise that a block will set a variable

-A `sets` line tells **docassemble** that if it is looking for the value of a particular variable, it should try asking the question in the question block containing the `sets` statement.

-{% include side-by-side.html demo="sets" %}

-This does not necessarily mean that the variable identified in `sets` will actually be set.
-For example, the question above does not allow the user to do anything.

-When used as an "empty promise" of setting a variable, the `sets` statement is useful for creating the final screen that the user sees before exiting the interview.
-For example, the [interview logic] can cause the "question" above to appear by including a final line of code such as:

-{% highlight text %}
-need(all_done)
-{% endhighlight %}

-Or, the following would do the same thing:

-{% highlight text %}
-all_done
-{% endhighlight %}

-The `all_done` variable will never be set to any value, but that is ok, because you don't want the user to be able to "get past" the final screen.
-See [functions] for an explanation of the [`need()`] function.
-See [interview logic] for more information about how to give direction to your interview by adding [`code`] blocks that are marked with the [`mandatory`] modifier.

-## <a name="sets special"></a>Adding action buttons to a "terminal" screen

-The `sets` statement is also used in conjunction with `buttons` in multiple choice questions where there is no `field` to be set.

-{% include side-by-side.html demo="sets-exit" %}

-The above example allows the user to "exit" the interview (be redirected to a specific web site that is pre-set in the **docassemble** [configuration] or "restart" the interview (go back to the beginning).

-There are six special button functions:

-* `restart`
-* `exit`
-* `leave`
-* `continue`
-* `refresh`
-* `signin`

-`restart` resets the user's variable store, except that any parameters that were originally passed through as URL parameters will be used again.

-`exit` means that the user's variable store will be reset and the user will be redirected either to the URL given by the associated `url` text, or if no `url` is defined, to the `exit` page defined in the [configuration].
-If the user tries to come back to the interview again, he will start the interview again, as though it had never been started.
-Original URL parameters will be lost.

-For example:

-{% include side-by-side.html demo="sets-exit-url" %}

-[Mako] can be used in the `url` text.

-`leave` works like `exit` except that the user's variable store will be left intact.
-This means that if the user comes back to the interview again, he will pick up where he left off.

-`continue` means that **docassemble** will look for another question in the interview that might define the necessary variable.

-`refresh` re-runs the [interview logic].
-It has much the same effect as refreshing the page in the browser.
-It is useful in multi-user interviews when the user is waiting for another user to finish entering information.
-It can also be useful in interviews that use external data sources.

-`signin` redirects the user to the **docassemble** sign-in page.

-Instead of using `buttons`, you can use `choices` to get a radio list instead of a selection of buttons.

-{% include side-by-side.html demo="sets-exit-choices" %}

-The functionality is the same.

 # Special screens